Page filled with typed word false, space in middle with true written in red pen

 True or False?
-Clearing Up College Myths
+The Truth About Common College Assumptions

 There are a lot of misconceptions about college and what it takes to get in due to movies, stories from family or friends, and the internet.
 College is a huge change, and before you can go you have to get in, but before you start worrying that you’re not a genius in science like your friend or a musical prodigy like that one kid in band, let’s clear some things up for you.
 We took a look at these and other common misconceptions about college, from getting scholarships with a low GPA to whether or not admission counselors really read your essays.
 So keep reading to find out what’s true—and what’s totally false.

-True or False: Senior year of high school doesn’t matter to colleges
+Senior year of high school doesn’t matter to colleges

 FALSE: Colleges definitely pay attention to your senior year grades and activities—that’s why they ask to see your final transcript.
 So even though it’s easy to feel like you can relax after you get those sweet acceptance letters (senioritis is real, y’all), you need to keep trying and keep showing your college that you deserve your spot in their freshman class.